levyn96/PodByIP/README.md

 }

 ```
+I found a number of one line commands that solves the challenge, non of which are very readable or maintainable.
 It's good for a one time use, but it might not be as compelling for intensive use.

 ## Second solution, Python Kubernetes client